6. Flow Library#

 This TCAM limit can be mitigated via Flow library that manages these flows, making decisions on when to install and age out a flow from the hardware.

-This flow library could be instrumental in fulfilling the requirement of managing up to 1 million flows through software ACL tables.
+This flow library could be instrumental in fulfilling the requirement of managing up to 1 million flows through software ACL tables or EM(exact match) hash tables.

 A flow rule is the combination of attributes with a matching pattern and a list of actions.